 An onboarding upgrade: where do I start?

-Completely revamping your whole onboarding experience might sound like a daunting exercise.
+Revamping your whole onboarding experience might sound like a daunting exercise.

 Streamlining systems, processes and practices that may be used by thousands of new starters a year, across multiple locations, countries and cultures can take time.
-And, balancing essential legal and admin elements, with a welcoming, informing and inspiring new experience from offer does require commitment and vision.
+And, balancing essential legal and admin elements, with a welcoming, informing and inspiring new experience does require commitment and vision.

 Define your onboarding vision